 An invoice number can be any string of numbers and letters.
 You can use different approaches to create an invoice number, such as:

-- numbering your invoices sequentially, for example INV00001, INV00002
+- numbering your invoices sequentially, for example, INV00001, INV00002

-- starting with a unique customer code, for example XER00001
+- starting with a unique customer code, for example, XER00001

-- including the date at the start of your invoice number, for example 2021-01-001
+- including the date at the start of your invoice number, for example, 2023-01-001

-- combining the customer code and date, for example XER-2021-01-001
+- combining the customer code and date, for example, XER-2023-01-001

-You want your invoices to be concise, but provide enough detail that your customer doesn’t need to come back with questions.
+Always provide a description of the goods or services supplied so the customer knows what they’re paying for.
+You want your invoices to be concise, but with enough detail that your customer doesn’t have to ask questions.
 Limit your invoice to a single page if possible.